Plans for a ferry for Folkestone.

 The above might look like the preparations of some clandestine night time operation, but it is an obvious 'windup', like the 2010 'Wilson Report'?
 Surely those who read it cannot take it seriously.
 We need the return of all the car ferry services, back to Folkestone harbour, not more creative folly.

-As 2011 draws to a close it is time to end a decade or more of the promotion of silly ideas that Folkestone does not need its port to move forward.
+It is time to end more of a decade of the promotion of silly ideas that Folkestone does not need its port to move forward.
 The damage of getting rid of the cross channel ferry services so that the operational land could be cleared for failed get rich quick property schemes has been done, it is now time to build new.
 Folkestone has a great little harbour for sensible ferry operations, not silly craft; - let’s use the port of Folkestone for what it was built for.

 On 9th December 2011, Roger De Haan's Folkestone Seafront "Masterplan IV", was made public.